franciscovillaescusa/CAMELS/docs/source/camels_library.rst

 CAMELS library
 **************

-The CAMELS library is a set python routines written to simplify the analysis of CAMELS data.
+The CAMELS library is a set of python routines specifically written to simplify the analysis of CAMELS data.

 Requirements
 ------------

-The CAMELS library has some basic dependences:
+The CAMELS library has some basic dependencies:

 - numpy
 - scipy